LAST | NEXT TUMMY TUCK | INDEX

 • After: Improved Abdominal and Flank Contour

-• Operative Design: A High Lateral Tension Abdominoplasty was performed through a lower abdominal incision that extended toward the flanks.
+• Operative Design: A High Lateral Tension Tummy Tuck was performed through a lower abdominal incision that extended toward the flanks.
 The excess skin was removed.
 An Umbilicoplasty was performed to provide a natural depression above and below the "belly button."